VincentTan8/biometric-express/README.md

-Node binaries and node_modules have been included, to run the app as a service just execute
+Node binaries and node_modules have been included, to run the app as a service just execute:

 `install-on-windows.bat`